 Well, we operated without money in our earliest days, but we encountered a problem.

 - I have a cow and need lumber.

 - Woodsman Bob needs a wagon and has lumber, doesn’t need a cow.

 - Wagonsmith Cindy needs a cow and has a wagon, doesn’t need more lumber.

 In the barter days, I would have gone to Cindy and traded for the wagon, then traded the wagon for the lumber.
 Simple, right?
 But pretty damn heavy and very time consuming.

-So we got smart and chose something small and portable that was rare enough to stand for value.
+So we got smart and chose something small and portable that was rare enough to stand for universal value.
 Ranging from certain types of shells to rock to metal, we created something called “currency.”

 Currency would represent the value of other things.

 - I sell my cow to someone who needs the cow for currency.

 - I spend that currency on something else I need — the lumber.